ttulka/java-samples/ddd-ecommerce-example/README.md

 The actual dependencies come only from Listeners which fulfill the role of the Anti-corruption layer and depend only on Domain Events.

 ![Event and Listener](doc/event-listener.png)

+Events contain no Domain Objects.

+For communication across Services an Event Publisher abstraction is used, located in the package `ecommerce.common`.
+The interface is an Output Port (in the Hexagonal Architecture) and as a cross-cutting concern is its implementation injected by the Application.

 ## Architectural Overview